1. WHO WE ARE?

 Ø If we are processing your personal data for direct marketing.

 · Right to withdraw consent: If we rely on your consent to process your personal data, you have the right to withdraw that consent at any time.
-This will not affect the lawfulness of processing of your data before we received notice that you wished to withdraw your consent.
+This will not affect the lawfulness of the processing of your data before we receive notice that you wish to withdraw your consent.

 If you wish to exercise any of these rights, please contact us as described in the "Contact" section below.
 We may also need to ask you for further information to verify your identity before we can respond to any request.

 The company reserves the right to update this policy at its own discretion and at any given time.
 The user is therefore encouraged to periodically read through the policy for any changes and updates.